Spina Bifida | Symptoms & Causes

 How is spina bifida diagnosed?

-Treatment for spina bifida varies greatly depending on the type of spina bifida the child has, and his or her specific symptoms.
-In general, children with more severe types of spina bifida need more treatment than those with less severe types.
+After initial surgical repair, children with spina bifida continue to follow up with the medical team throughout childhood.
+Treatment plans depend on the type of spina bifida your child has and their specific symptoms.
+In general, children with more severe forms of spina bifida need more treatment than those with less severe types.

 - Surgery for a tethered spinal cord